BFS versus DFS for fixed-level targets in ordered trees: Introduction

 \item Section~\ref{sec: CRT} establishes an expression for the asymptotic value of $\totalB(n,\ell)$, for any given $\ell$, when we have an arbitrary Galton--Watson tree; see Equation~\eqref{eq:totalB-GW-asymp}.

 \item In Section~\ref{sec:truncDFS}, we introduce a new algorithm called \emph{truncated DFS}, which is faster in expectation than both BFS or DFS when we know the level $\ell$ in advance.
-By way of generating functions, we find an exact summation formula for the average time complexity of this algorithm for given $n$ and $\ell$; see Theorem~\ref{th:truncFormula}.
+We show that this algorithm is twice as fast as BFS, when $\ell = s\sqrt{n}$, for any constant $s$.

 \item We conclude in Section~\ref{sec:q} by presenting several questions for future study. \end{itemize}